The Ultimate Guide to Edible Wild and Garden Flowers UK

 Lilac: The flavour of lilacs varies from plant to plant.
 Very perfumey, slightly bitter.
 Has a distinct lemony taste with floral, pungent overtones.
 Great in salads.

-Linden (Lime Tree blossom): Small flowers, white to yellow was are delightfully fragrant and have a honey like flavour, main ingredient in Linden (Lime Blossom tea).
+Linden (Lime Tree blossom): Small flowers, white to yellow was are delightfully fragrant and have a honey like flavour, main ingredient in Linden Tea (Lime Blossom tea).
+Available in early summer.

 Marjoram: Flowers are a milder version of plant's leaf.
 Use as you would the herb.